topscore/ansible-logstash/README.md

-### Ansible Playbook for automate the setup and configuration of a centralized Rsyslog server with Logstash, Elasticsearch, Redis and Kibana.
+### Ansible Playbook to automate the setup of an ELK stack (centralized logging server with Logstash, Elasticsearch, Redis and Kibana)

-This playbook is intended to be run against a clean server (not clients) that will be used as central logger.
+This playbook is intended to be run against a clean server (not clients) that will be used as a central logger.
 After the setup of the server, clients cat be instructed to redirect all logs to the central location.

 **Platform**: Tested on **Debian 7 x64** / **CentOS 6.x x64**